ShineBulate/ShineBulate/README.md

 - 👋 Hi, I’m @Bulat nice to meet you!
 - 👀 I’m interested in IT
 - 🌱 I’m currently
-- 💞️ I’m looking to collaborate on Someone please?
+- 💞️ I’m looking to collaborate with Someone please?
-- 📫 How to reach me @Shinohara43 in Telegram or braveshine36@yandex.ru
+- 📫 How to reach me @Shinohara43 in Telegram or shinohara43@icloud.com
 -
 <!---
 ShineBulate/ShineBulate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.